jsalignon/cactus/docs/1_Intro/tutorial.md

 # Selecting Differential Analysis Subset filters

-At this stage, we can also look at which DAS (Differential Analysis Subset) filters could make sense to investigate.
+At this stage, we can also look at which DAS (Differential Analysis Subset) filters could make sense to use for splitting the Differential Analysis (DA) results into subsets.
 For instance, we can look at the volcano plots for ATAC-Seq (left image) and mRNA-Seq (right image:

 <img src="/docs/examples/png/hmg4_vs_ctl__ATAC_volcano.png" width="300" /> <img src="/docs/examples/png/hmg4_vs_ctl__mRNA_volcano.png" width="300" />

 We can see that the p-values are much smaller for mRNA-Seq than for ATAC-Seq.
 Indeed, only two peaks are significant opened, while many genes are differentially expressed.

 From these plots, one could run the analysis by using different -log10(FDR) cutoffs using these parameters: `--split__threshold_type FDR` and `--split__threshold_values [ 1.3, 3, 10 ]` (please observe that -log10(1.3) ~= 0.05).
-This would allow to dissect enrichment of differentially expressed genes at various significance cutoffs.
+This would allow to dissect the enrichment of differentially expressed genes at various significance cutoffs.
+This can be helpful as different strengh of induction of Transcription Factors can lead to different significance of association of their target genes.

 Alternatively, one could try to check if there is consistency between the ATAC-Seq and mRNA-Seq results by selecting the top N most significant DAS, using these parameters: `--split__threshold_type rank` and `--split__threshold_values [ N ]`.

 One can also check if certain Peak Annotation (PA) filters would be interesting to investigate by looking at the FDR by PA plot:

 <img src="/docs/examples/png/hmg4_vs_ctl__ATAC_FDR_by_PA.png" width="300" />

-In this case, no PA filter seem to be espcially enriched in significant peaks, therefore we can keep the default parameter: `--split__peak_assignment ['all']`.
+In this case, no PA filter seem to be especially enriched in significant peaks, therefore we can keep the default parameter: `--split__peak_assignment ['all']`.

 After having identified the PA filters to use, we can launch a new analysis run that conducts enrichment analysis this time.
-This step can be done very quickly when excluding functional enrichment and motifs enrichment analysis, as these are more computationally intensive (by default, all enrichment analysis steps are conducted).
-Indeed, enrichment of genomic regions, like ChIP-Seq, or comparisons between DASs can be done very rapidly as it is based on bed-files overlap using bedtools.
+This step can be done very quickly when excluding functional enrichment and motifs enrichment analysis (i.e., by default, all enrichment analysis steps are conducted), as these are more computationally intensive.
+Indeed, enrichment of genomic regions, like ChIP-Seq, chromatin states, or DASs can be done very rapidly as it is based on overlaping bed files using bedtools.
 We can now use this command to do a quick enrichment analysis:
 ```bash
 nextflow run jsalignon/cactus -profile singularity -r $cactus_version \
 	--res_dir results/tutorial              \